pjakiela/ECON523/exercises/E4-DD2.md

 The data set `E4-GodlontonOkeke-data.dta` contains information (from the [2010 Malawi Demographic and Health Survey](https://dhsprogram.com/methodology/survey/survey-display-333.cfm)) on 19,680 live births between July 2005 and September 2010.
-Each observartion represents a birth.
+Each observation represents a birth.
 Create a do file that opens the data set in Stata.
 Your standard code for starting a do file should look something like:

 ```